Monogram Tree Topper

 Musical Star Tree Topper

 Star tree toppers are always popular.
-Give yours a twist of style by covering it with strips of Christmas carol sheet music and outline it with glitter.
+Give yours a twist of style by covering it with strips of Christmas carol sheet music and outlining it with glitter.

 Glittery Crown Tree Topper